 Data source: Measured from the contraction of Bollinger Bands, average true range, or similar volatility metrics relative to recent history.

-Data source: Cumulative measure derived from daily close position within the high-low range, weighted by daily volume.
+Data source: Cumulative measure derived from each week's close position within the high-low range, weighted by that week's volume.

 Long-Term Support Position